 Meet & Greet

-You will need a full valid passport- please ensure your passport is valid for 6 months after we return home.
+For your application you will need a full valid passport - please ensure your passport is valid for 6 months after we return home.

 4 passport photos-signed on reverse side.